bujosa/enif/README.md

 # enif

-This repo is a simple project for gpt integration
+This repo is a simple project for ChatGPT integration

 ## Description